wirecloud-fiware/sth-source-operator/src/doc/userguide.md

 ### Input Endpoints

-- This widget has no input endpoint
+- This operator has no input endpoint

 ### Output Endpoints